Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Introduction

 \section{Introduction}

-In equilibrium systems, the fundamental principles and standard theory of the critical behavior \textit{at}/\textit{near} continuous PTs are currently well understood~\cite{kardar2007lattice,Peters2012,linares2021,Goldenfeld2018}.
-Ongoing research and exploration have, however, continuously focused on the investigation of PTs between nonequilibrium statistical states~\cite{Cates2000,Derrida2007,Derrida2011,Bertini2015,Godreche2009,Henkel2010,Stinchcombe2001,Odor2004, Hinrchsen2000,acharyya2011,dickman1999,Kumar2020,tola2023machine}.
-Despite considerable efforts, research problems associated with the classification of nonequilibrium PTs are still not completely solved.
-In this paper, we will address the issue of nonequilibrium PT in ferromagnetic systems by using the well-established principles of contemporary concepts of PT in equilibrium systems since equilibrium and nonequilibrium critical phenomena are similar in many aspects~\cite{Hinrchsen2000}.
-In the equilibrium model, PT has generically represented by singularities in the free energy and its derivatives.
-Such singularity causes a discontinuous property of physical quantities near the critical point.
-The PT is phenomenologically characterized by an {\it order parameter}, which is vanishingly zero in the disordered phase and nonvanishing in the ordered phase~\cite{Onsager1944,YangI1952,YangII1952}.
-Out-of-equilibrium systems exhibit a broad range of universality classes, such as ``kinetic Ising models with competing dynamics''~\cite{Mallick2023,Gonzalez1987,Dickman1987,Szolnoki2000,Tome1989,Tome1991,Marques1990,Godoy2000,Godoy2002, Garrido1989}.
+The fundamental principles and standard theory of critical behavior near continuous phase transitions (PTs) in equilibrium systems are currently well understood~\cite{kardar2007lattice, Peters2012,linares2021, Goldenfeld1992}.
+Ongoing research and exploration have, however, continuously focused on the investigation of PTs between nonequilibrium statistical states~\cite{Cates2000, Derrida2007, Derrida2011, Bertini2015, Godreche2009, Henkel2010,Stinchcombe2001,Odor2004, Hinrchsen2000,acharyya2011,dickman1999,Kumar2020}.
+Despite considerable efforts, research problems associated with the classification of nonequilibrium PTs have still not been completely solved.
+In the equilibrium model, PT is generically represented by singularities in the free energy and its derivatives.
+Such a singularity causes a discontinuous property of the physical quantities near the critical point.
+PT is phenomenologically characterized by an {\it order parameter} that is vanishingly zero in the disordered phase and non-vanishing in the ordered phase~\cite{Onsager1944, YangI1952, YangII1952}.
+Out-of-equilibrium systems exhibit a broad range of universality classes, such as ``kinetic Ising models with competing dynamics''~\cite{Mallick2023, Gonzalez1987, Dickman1987, Szolnoki2000, Tome1991, Marques1990, Godoy2002, Garrido1989}.

-Nonequilibrium PTs are a wide research area that is increasing in most situations that are intrinsically out of equilibrium, in which the standard tools of equilibrium statistical mechanics are usually not applicable.
-However, fundamental concepts, such as criticality and universality, have been extended to nonequilibrium prototypes.
-Nonequilibrium PTs can be classified into several types such as directed percolation, active matter, and self-organized criticality.
-These are just a few examples, there are more examples of nonequilibrium PTs.
-Each type of PT has its typical properties and mathematical formalism, and understanding these transitions is indispensable for studying broad fields of complex systems across multiple disciplines.
-Intriguingly, it is far less completely understood, although classes have of course been studied over the last decades.